kserve/website/docs/modelserving/servingruntimes.md

 none exist, the controller will then search the list of ClusterServingRuntimes.
 If one is found, the controller will first verify that the `modelFormat` provided in the predictor is in the list of `supportedModelFormats`.
 If it is, then the container and pod information provided by the runtime will be used for model deployment.

+!!!
+Note
+    The model serving runtime version can be overwritten with the `runtimeVersion` field on InferenceService yaml and we highly recommend setting this field for production services.

+    ```yaml
+    apiVersion: "serving.kserve.io/v1beta1"
+    kind: "InferenceService"
+    metadata:
+      name: "torchscript-cifar"
+    spec:
+      predictor:
+        triton:
+          storageUri: "gs://kfserving-examples/models/torchscript"
+          runtimeVersion: 21.08-py3
+    ```

 ### Implicit: Automatic selection